JStover95/FaaSr-Functions/weather_visualization/README.md

 ### 2. Set Up our Data Store

 Click **Edit Data Stores**.
-Then , enter the endpoint, bucket, and region for your data store.
+Then, enter the endpoint, bucket, and region for your data store.
 This can be the same as what you used when following the tutorial.

+> ⚠️ Note that the S3 secrets you save in your GitHub repository.
+For example, with this configuration, your keys must be saved as `S3_ACCESSKEY` and `S3_SECRETKEY`.

 The workflow is set up to use an AWS S3 bucket in the region `us-east-1` by default: